load the model

 loc2_ = (5, .8) # a location close to the dendritic tip

-Note that any NEAT function converts locations internally to :class:MorphLoc instances, that return the coordinates relative to the original or the computational tree based on which treetype is on.
-Locations can be retrieved as well (note that they are returned as :class:MorphLoc instances).
+Note that any NEAT function converts locations internally to neat.MorphLoc instances, that return the coordinates relative to the original or the computational tree, depending on which one is active.
+Locations can be retrieved as well (note that they are returned as neat.MorphLoc instances).

 [9]: